CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 These are the high level steps required to create a custom Cumulus VX topology:

 1. Consider how to handle out-of-band management.
 The easiest option is to use {{<exlink url="https://gitlab.com/cumulus-consulting/tools/topology_converter/-/tree/master/documentation/auto_mgmt_network" text="Automated Network Management">}}.
 To more accurately represent your production network, you can create the out-of-band management network in the `topology.dot` file.
 2. Create a `topology.dot` file.
-Enusre that the contents are in graphviz format and syntax.
+Ensure that the contents are in graphviz format and syntax.
 Use the `cldemo2.dot` file in the Cumulus Networks reference topology project as a template to define your own set of network nodes, attributes, and links.
 3. Put all the `topology_converter` project files and your custom `topology.dot` file in a `simulation` folder for your project.
 Run the `git clone` command to obtain all the `topology_converter` project files.
-4. Create the Vagrantfile from your topology definition.
-Ensure that the `-p libvirt` option is specified.
-If you use Automated Network Management, the `-c` option in `topology_converter` is required; for example:
+4. Create the `Vagrantfile` from your topology definition.
+Make sure you specify the `-p libvirt` option.
+If you use Automated Network Management, the `-c` option in `topology_converter` is required.
+For example:

    ```
    python3 ./topology_converter.py ./topology.dot -c -p libvirt